 Availability

-Numerous reports, and my personal experience in buying our RV, indicate that many people trade in or sell their RVs after the first 2 years of ownership.
+Numerous reports, and my personal experience in buying our RV, indicate that many people trade-in or sell their RVs after the first 2 years of ownership.
 This leaves a lot of RVs available in that sweet spot of depreciation of 2-3 years old.
 Many will be only slightly used and in great shape.

 Most people think that a new RV will not have any problems.
-That is definitely not the case.
+That is not the case.
 I know that in our first year after purchase, we had a lot of warranty work done.
 We also fixed a lot of minor things ourselves to avoid the hassle.
 These vehicles are assembled in a “factory” and then put on the road to travel at highway speeds and through rough campground roads.
 Anything that was not tightened down or had faulty parts should be discovered in that first year.
 Many dealers will recommend taking that weekend “shake-down” cruise to discover any immediate problems.
 Needless to say, the first year of owning a new RV requires patience and consistent inspection and repair.
 Especially since you want to take advantage of the original warranty, and identify any issues before it expires.

 With a slightly used, 2 year-old, RV, the problems with the manufacturing should be resolved.
 This will leave you with only routine maintenance, assuming the RV was taken care by the previous owners.
 If you are not buying it from a reputable dealer that performs a thorough inspection, take it to someone who will.
 This will allow you to identify many of the problems before you decide to purchase.